 For example, we’ve observed that current software easily identifies positive emotions but struggles to detect negative ones.
 Beyond that, analysis can sometimes miss the mark completely - like identifying a man as a woman, or a lizard as a tree.

-Fortunately machine-learning evolves very quickly.
-The more images analysed, the more accurate and robust the results become.
-And as the big image-recognition providers analyse billions of images every day, they’re catching up very rapidly.
+Fortunately, machine learning evolves very quickly.
+The more images analyzed, the more accurate and robust the results become.
+And as the big image-recognition providers analyze billions of images every day, they’re catching up very rapidly.